-Harvesting of home grown vegetables can be simply done with a sharp knife or a scissor.
+Harvesting of homegrown vegetables can be simply done with a sharp knife or a pair of scissors.
 Do not cut away the roots of any plant and check for the steps to harvest a particular variety online, before starting to cut anything.

 Leaves or fruits should not be plucked forcefully out of the plant.
 If kids are harvesting, make sure they wear hand gloves before using any such tool and use knives and scissors only in the presence of adults.